 Participants who successfully complete the program receive a Certificate in Neighborhood Leadership from the Chancellor of the University of Missouri–St. Louis.
 A total of 3.65 Continuing Education Units (CEUs) are also awarded to participants.

+The Academy costs $400 per person, which includes all instruction, textbooks, supplies, snacks at evening sessions, continental breakfast at Saturday sessions, and parking.
 Registration for the 2014 NLA will open in August.
-To be notified when registration opens, please email Kara at email@example.com to have your name added to the list.
+To be notified when registration opens, please email Kara at firstname.lastname@example.org to have your name added to the list.

 Please know that it costs approximately $1,000 per participant to run the Neighborhood Leadership Academy.
-We are pleased to have financial support from the University of Missouri–St. Louis and University of Missouri Extension that allows us to lower the registration fee and provide partial scholarships when needed.
+We are pleased to have financial support from the University of Missouri–St. Louis and University of Missouri Extension that allows us to lower the registration fee to $400 and provide partial scholarships when needed.
 A limited number of partial scholarships will be available.
 Scholarships are awarded based on the following priorities:

 Kara Lubischer, Community Development Specialist, University of Missouri Extension, email@example.com